palaciod/job-scout/README.md

 ## ⚠️ Important Notes

+- **Work in Progress**: This project is actively under development
+- **UI Under Construction**: A user interface is currently being built for easier interaction
+- **Resolution Dependency**: Screenshot-based UI element detection is not resolution agnostic - the system may need adjustments for different screen resolutions and display scaling
 - **LinkedIn ToS**: Be aware of LinkedIn's terms of service regarding automation
 - **Rate Limiting**: The bot includes delays to avoid overwhelming LinkedIn's servers
 - **Manual Review**: Always manually review AI-recommended jobs before applying